 - 1. These are highly competitive awards and funding is limited.
 Each proposal will be judged on the merits of the project, its feasibility, the clarity of presentation, and the nature of student learning. - 2.
 Projects which have the potential for generating continuing work of an intellectually stimulating nature after the grant period has ended will be favored. - 3.
 Where proposals are equivalent in merit, selection of proposals will favor distribution of grants across the largest possible number of disciplines. - 4.
 Where proposals are equivalent in merit, projects that support diversity and inclusion either in subject matter or participating personnel will be favored. - 5.
 Only proposals from faculty who will return to the College for the following academic year will be considered. - 6.
-Only under exceptional circumstances where all other meritorious proposals have been funded will students who have graduated prior to the start date of the summer research collaborative grant period be considered. - 7.
+Students who have graduated prior to the start date of the summer research collaborative grant period will not be considered. - 7.
 This program is available only to those faculty and students who apply to the FDC. - 8.
 Projects will be selected by the Associate Dean of the Faculty following recommendation by the FDC.